RicardoXXXXXX/Job-Seeker---Android-Application/README.md

-# Job-Seeker Android Version
+# Job-Seeker
-Job Seeker is a job-finding application specifically targeting young people and parents who want to share jobs with their children.
+Job Seeker is a job-finding Android application specifically targeting young people and parents who want to share jobs with their children.
 It provides powerful search engines to help them find jobs.
 It has a share function that allows users to share a job and a save function to store jobs for later use.
 The most important aspect is that the listed jobs are trustworthy, with no scams and detailed information, including company names, making it easy for users with no work experience to verify.

 ## Features
 - Use Firebase to implement User Authentication/Authorisation.